MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-defaulttile.md

 </tr>
 <tr class="odd">
 <td><strong>WideLogo</strong></td>
 <td><p>A wide version of the logo image.
 This image is displayed when the tile is displayed in its wide format.
-If this image is not provided, the tile can only display in the square format and cannot accept notifications based on [wide template types](https://msdn.microsoft.com/library/windows/apps/hh761491).
+If this image is not provided, the tile can only display in the square format and cannot accept notifications based on <a href="https://msdn.microsoft.com/library/windows/apps/hh761491">wide template types</a> .
 The user has the ultimate choice as to which format the tile uses, so it is a best practice to include a wide logo image.
 If a wide logo image is provided, the tile will be shown initially in its wide format.
 For more info about required logo dimensions, see [Tile sizes](https://msdn.microsoft.com/library/windows/apps/hh781198).</p>
 <p>For more info about how to specify the image in this attribute, see Remarks.</p></td>
 <td>A string between 1 and 256 characters in length that ends with &quot;.jpg&quot;, &quot;.png&quot;, or &quot;.jpeg&quot; that can't contain these characters: &lt;, &gt;, :, &quot;, |, ?, or *.
 In this string, the / and \ characters can't be the first or last characters.
 Also, the string can contain / or \ but not both.</td>
 <td>No</td>